 HP – originally called Hewlett-Packard – is a trusted name in tech, and known for delivering excellent value, premium looks and high-end performance.
 And that applies to the best HP laptops, too.

 We'll be honest: if you’re a professional working in photography, photo editing, design or video, most HP laptops are a little underpowered.
-The exception is the ZBook series, which is why we've included HP ZBook Studio G8 and HP ZBook Fury 17 G8 on our list at numbers 7 and 8.
+The exception is the ZBook series, which is why we've included HP ZBook Studio G8 and HP ZBook Fury 17 G8 on our list.
 However, if you already have a powerful desktop PC at home for editing, and you just want something to travel with, a thinner and lighter HP laptop can be a great choice.

 To help you choose the best one, we've gathered together the best HP laptops in the article below.
 We'll explain what each has to offer and give you the facts and figures you need to choose between them.

 The best HP laptops in 2023